 The Compulsive and Obsessive Behaviour Intervention (COBI) Evaluation – this project seeks to evaluate the effectiveness of KSS CRC’s new COBI programme.
-The evaluation will be investigating whether the programme is sufficiently resourced, whether its activities and delivery methods are effective, if outputs and outcomes are being delivered as planned, and finally, whether there is evidence for the programme to develop further in the future.
-The project is due to be completed by the end of 2019.
+The evaluation is investigating whether the programme is sufficiently resourced, whether its activities and delivery methods are effective, if outcomes are being delivered as planned, and finally, whether there is evidence for the programme to develop further in the future.
+The project is due to be completed by the end of January 2020.

 Values and ethical considerations

-Research findings, reports and articles will be disseminated through a variety of avenues including,
+Research findings, reports and articles are disseminated through a variety of avenues including,

 - Focus on practice sessions, practitioner workshops, team events, etc.